The future of medicine is about helping the body heal itself. But how do we do it?

 Preparing for the future with lessons from the past – “Plus Ultra”

-In the year 1516, Spain’s national motto was Non Plus Ultra.
+Before the year 1516, Spain’s national motto was Non Plus Ultra.
 Translated from Latin, non plus ultra means “no further beyond.”
 At this point in history, Spain was the most powerful nation in the known world, with the most powerful navy.

 So convinced were the Spanish that there was “no further beyond” what they had already conquered, the phrase was marked on the Pillars of Hercules at the Straight of Gibraltar as a warning.